6 U.S. Cities With Powerful Murals That Show the Fight for Justice Never Stops

-It’s been 56 years since Dr. Martin Luther King, Jr., penned his famous “Letter from Birmingham Jail,” which makes the case for fighting civil rights battles in the streets as well as the courts.
+It’s been over 50 years since Dr. Martin Luther King, Jr., penned his famous “Letter from Birmingham Jail,” which makes the case for fighting civil rights battles in the streets as well as the courts.
 Echoed in the rhetoric of the Black Lives Matter movement, women’s marches, Families Belong Together rallies, and other displays of activism, King’s message resonates clearly today.

 While contending with ongoing struggles in urban landscapes from Atlanta to Los Angeles, artists and community organizations understand that the conversation around equal rights—not just with regard to voting but also affordable housing, reproductive rights, marriage equality, and more—shouldn’t be confined to the pages of dusty textbooks.
 Painted large across half-mile stretches of public walls and multi-story buildings, some in bustling downtowns and others requiring short pilgrimages, the following powerful murals give important context to their surrounding cities and remind visitors and locals alike that the fight for justice never stops.

 When Atlanta hosted this year’s Super Bowl LIII, the resulting media coverage gave artists a rare opportunity to bring global attention to civil rights battles that linger in the city, such as voter suppression and racism in the criminal justice system.
 The murals, new this winter, have become an important part of the city’s civil rights history.